Referendums in New Zealand: Local government

 Local government (regional councils, territorial councils and District Health Boards) may hold referendum on issues which they feel their citizens need to be consulted upon.
 Referendums have been held on water fluoridation, changing the electoral system to Single Transferable Vote and merging authorities together.

 In 2018, The lobby group Hobson's Pledge (fronted by former National Party and ACT New Zealand leader Don Brash) organised several petitions calling for local referendums on the matter of introducing Māori wards and constituencies, taking advantage of the poll provision.
 These polls were granted and held in early 2018.
 Each poll failed; Māori wards were rejected by voters in Palmerston North (68.8%), Western Bay of Plenty (78.2%), Whakatāne (56.4%), Manawatu (77%), and Kaikōura (55%) on 19 May 2018.
 The average voter turnout in those polls was about 40%.

 On 1 February 2021, Labour Minister of Local Government Mahuta announced that the Government would establish a new law upholding local council decisions to establish Māori wards.
 This new law would also abolish an existing law allowing local referendums to veto decisions by councils to establish Māori wards.
 This law would come into effect before the scheduled 2022 local body elections.
 On 25 February, Mahuta's Local Electoral (Māori Wards and Māori Constituencies) Amendment Act 2021, which eliminates mechanisms for holding referendums on the establishment of Māori wards and constituencies on local bodies, passed its third reading in Parliament with the support of the Labour, Green and Māori parties.
 The bill was unsuccessfully opposed by the National and ACT parties, with the former mounting a twelve-hour filibuster challenging all of the Bill's ten clauses.

+In July 2024, the Sixth National Government of New Zealand passed legislation reinstating the requirement for local referendums on the establishment or "ongoing use" of Māori wards and constituencies.
+While National, ACT and NZ First supported the bill, it was opposed by the Labour, Green, and Māori parties.

+Councils that have already established a Māori ward without a referendum are now required to hold a binding poll alongside the 2025 local elections or to disestablish them.